PyMVPA/PyMVPA/doc/source/misc.rst

 itself, as well as to store and query custom configuration items, e.g. to control one's own analysis scripts.

-An instance of this configuration manager is loaded whenever the `mvpa` module is imported.
+An instance of this configuration manager is loaded whenever the `mvpa2` module is imported.
 It can be used from any script like this:

-  >>> from mvpa import cfg
+  >>> from mvpa2 import cfg

 By default the config manager reads settings from two config files (if any of them exists).
 The first is a file named `.pymvpa2.cfg` and located in the